 participation of women in the project activities.

-• Fair and equitable selection of beneficiaries

-will be done for capacity building and training

-sessions.
-A list of all the participants will be

-maintained and gender ratio will be monitored

-•

-0 1 - 1 . by the PIMC on a quarterly basis.

-Core Labour • Delay in wage • Compliance to labour rights will be ensured in

-Rights payments all the project activities.
-The main component

-• Non under which labour will be involved will be

-adherence to watershed improvement, wherein community

-minimum wage members will provide the labour.
-All of the

-Child labour labour involved will be on daily wages.
-The

-Labour hours wages will be determined on task allotted and

-the wage rate will be calculated on the basis

-of prevailing minimum wage rate for the task.

-The record of work done for each labour

-engaged will have to be maintained and the

-wages paid accordingly.
-The hours of work

-and the timing of the working hours will be

-determined in consultation with the labour and

-the prevailing practices in the area

-• Compliance will be ensured by making

-advance payments for the physical work as

-per the village micro plan submitted by the

-CBO to the implementing partner.
-This will

-ensure that timely payments are issued for the

-labour charges by the CBO for the work done.

-• Positive discrimination in favour of women

-may be used to provide fair and equal

-opportunity to women who seek employment

-as labour and gain from the wages earned by

-her.
-All forms of negative discrimination in

-respect of employment and occupation would

-be eliminated.
-Project should not engage child

-labour in any of its activities and all forms of

-forced or compulsory labour may be

-eliminated.

-• CBO will maintain registers for labour

-payments and same would be verified with

-respect to payments as per the schedule of

-rates, work quantity by the EE.
-It would also be monitoring parameter during monitoring by PIMC and NABARD.
-Name, designation and number of the concerned official of EE to whom the labour and employment related grievances can be addressed shall be displayed in the project area.
-Indigenous Peoples Activities that are inconsistent with the tribal groups culture and practices The project will not contravene the rights of indigenous people.
-The indigenous communities will form the majority of the beneficiaries through the project activities.
-As much as 70% of the beneficiaries are expected to be indigenous.
-The project activities planned to be implemented will be finalized through a participatory process and will ensure that indigenous communities are consulted before finalizing and implementing any project activity.
+Fair and equitable selection of beneficiaries will be done for capacity building and training sessions.
+A list of all the participants will be maintained and gender ratio will be monitored by the PIMC on a quarterly basis.
+Core Labour Delay in wage Compliance to labour rights will be ensured in Rights payments all the project activities.
+The main component under which labour will be involved will be Non watershed improvement, wherein community adherence members will provide the labour.
+All of the minimum wage labour involved will be on daily wages.
+The Child labour wages will be determined on task allotted and Labour hours the wage rate will be calculated on the basis of prevailing minimum wage rate for the task.
+The record of work done for each labour engaged will have to be maintained and the wages paid accordingly.
+The hours of work and the timing of the working hours will be determined in consultation with the labour and the prevailing practices in the area Compliance will be ensured by making advance payments for the physical work as per the village micro plan submitted by the CBO to the implementing partner.
+This will ensure that timely payments are issued for the labour charges by the CBO for the work done.
+Positive discrimination in favour of women may be used to provide fair and equal opportunity to women who seek employment as labour and gain from the wages earned by her.
+All forms of negative discrimination in respect of employment and occupation would be eliminated.
+Project should not engage child labour in any of its activities and all forms of forced or compulsory labour may eliminated.
+CBO will maintain registers for payments and same would be verified with respect to payments as per the schedule of rates, work quantity by the EE.
+It would also be monitoring parameter during monitoring by PIMC and NABARD. • Name, designation and number of the concerned official of EE to whom the labour and employment related grievances can be addressed shall be displayed in the project area.
+Indigenous Activities that The project will not contravene the rights of Peoples are indigenous people. inconsistent with the tribal The indigenous communities will form the groups culture majority of the beneficiaries through the project activities.
+As much as 70% of the and practices beneficiaries are expected to be indigenous. · The project activities planned to be implemented will be finalized through a participatory process and will ensure that indigenous communities are consulted before finalizing and implementing any project activity.
 Consultations have already been undertaken in villages with 100% indigenous population, wherein their buy-in was taken to undertake the project activities in the village.
 Similar consultative process will be initiated in other project villages.
-Pollution Prevention and Resource Efficiency Polluting of the ecotourism sites developed under the project by the tourists visiting Treatment of non biodegradable Capacity building of the tourist operators will be done to instruct tourists not to litter when they visit the eco tourism sites developed.
-Sign boards will be put up at the ecotourism place requesting tourist to keep the site clean and pristine.
-CBOs will be capacitated/ byelaws will be made to impose fines on tourists operators who fail to prevent tourist littering and causing harm to the pristine environment.
-Community will be mobilized with the effect of littering/burning of non biodegradable materials like polythene bags and other plastic material.
+Pollution Polluting of the Capacity building of the tourist operators will Prevention and ecotourism be done to instruct tourists not to litter when Resource Efficiency sites developed they visit the eco tourism sites developed.
+Sign boards will be put up at the ecotourism 2.110101109 under the place requesting tourist to keep the site clean project by the and pristine. tourists visiting CBOs will be capacitated/ byelaws will be made to impose fines on tourists operators who fail to prevent tourist littering and causing harm to the pristine environment.
+Tuestassi Community will be mobilized with the effect of Treatment of non littering/burning of non biodegradable biodegradable materials like polythene bags and other plastic material.
+2.0009.00000 THE COLOR material like polythene bags of saplings, micro irrigation material etc.